JoeUgly/Ringfingers_Roster/README.md

 Suffix: has been summoned\
 Player name: XXsoandsoXX

+Default behavior:\
-An exact match for both the prefix and the suffix is required. \
+An exact match for either a known prefix or a suffix is required.
-A single misinterpreted character in the prefix / suffix will cause the frame (and name) to be discarded.
+If a prefix or suffix is found in the text, then name extraction will occur.

-This behavior can be changed to be more forgiving by invoking the `--lenient` or `--verylenient` options.\
+This behavior can be changed by invoking the `--strict` or `--lenient` options.\
-Using `--lenient` will extract a player name, even if a prefix or suffix is not detected. \
+Using `--strict` will not extract a player name, unless both a prefix and a suffix is detected.\
-Using `--verylenient` will extract a player name, even if both the prefix and suffix are not detected.\
+Using `--lenient` will extract a player name, even if both the prefix and suffix are not detected.\
 Example:\
 `C:\Users\jugly\Desktop\Downloads\rr.exe --lenient C:\Users\jugly\Desktop\DS3Videos\`

-These options will cause increasingly more entries into the output file, many of which will be false positives.\
+The `--lenient` option will allow more entries into the output file, many of which will be false positives.\
-If you want to maximise the chances of detecting a player's name and you are not concerned about a somewhat bloated output file, then use these options.
+If you want to maximise the chances of detecting a player's name and you are not concerned about a bloated output file, then use this option.

+Conversely, if you feel that there are too many erroneous entries in the result file, then use the `--strict` option.
+Note: A single misinterpreted character in the prefix or suffix will cause the frame (and name) to be discarded.

 <br/><br/>